 Have you Thought About Permitted Development?

 Don’t forget that there is actually a lot you can do without planning permission.
-The planning jargon is ‘Permitted Development’ (PD).
+The planning jargon is ‘Permitted Development’.
 This refers to the range of alterations and extensions that you can carry out once a property is built.
-PD includes outbuildings, limited extensions, new windows, rooflights, all internal changes, walls, fences and a host of things.
-So the building plot you thought didn’t suit you might well do — if you use your PD rights to the full.
+Permitted Development includes outbuildings, limited extensions, new windows, rooflights, all internal changes, walls, fences and a host of things.
+So the building plot you thought didn’t suit you might well do — if you use your Permitted Development rights to the full.